 The Women's Institutes of Nova Scotia offer a \$500 scholarship to a student who enters the third year of the program leading to a B.Sc.
 (Agr.) degree.
 Selection of the recipient is made by the Scholarship Committee of the W.I.N.S. on recommendation of the NSAC Scholarship Committee.
-First priority is given to academic standing.
-Consideration is also given to leadership and participation in student and community affairs, and to financial need.
-The scholarship is presented at Autumn Assembly.
-Applications are available at the W.I.N.S. or at the Registrar's Office, NSAC.
+Consideration is given to academic standing, leadership and participation in student and community affairs, and to financial need.
+Applications are available at the W.I.N.S. or at the NSAC Awards Office.
 The application must be accompanied by an up-to-date transcript of marks and a letter outlining the applicant's career plans.
-Applications with enclosures must be received at the office of the W.I.N.S., Cumming Hall, Nova Scotia Agricultural College, P.O.
-Box 550, Truro, Nova Scotia B2N 5E3, by May 15.
+Applications with enclosures must be received by May 15 at the office of:

+W.I.N.S.
+Cumming Hall Nova Scotia Agricultural College P.O.
+Box 550 Truro, Nova Scotia B2N 5E3